“The process, by which economic well being and quality of life are improved as per targeted goals and objectives, is called development. ”

-Infant Mortality Rate: The number of children who die before completing one year out of 1000 births is called the infant mortality rate.
+Infant Mortality Rate: The number of children who die before completing one year out of 1000 live births is called the infant mortality rate.
 The lesser figure is a better indicator of development.
 This is an important parameter as it shows the quality and extent of availability of healthcare in a country.
 As per 2011 census, the child mortality rate in India is 30.15.

 Life expectancy: The maximum age up to which an adult lives is called the life expectancy rate.
 This also shows the overall quality of life in a country.
 As per 2011 census, the life expectancy in India for males is 67 years and for females it is 72 years.

 Literacy Rate: The percentage of literate people is another important indicator of development.
 Education is a big leveler as it opens newer opportunities for the educated person.
 Especially in a country like India you can see many examples of a brilliant student coming from a lower class family cracking the IITs or UPSC.
 Once you are in the IIT or the IAS then you get a bright and secure future for you and your family.
 As per 2011 census, the literacy rate in India is 74%.

 Infrastructure: Roads, railways, airports, ports and power generation are the lifelines of a nation's economy.
 A better infrastructure ensures a better economic activity leading to overall prosperity.